Enhancing image quality prediction with self-supervised visual masking: Introduction

 The objective of this work is not to develop a new perceptual FR-IQM; instead, we are interested in improving the quality prediction of existing metrics to align more closely with human judgment (\refFig{2afc_results}).
 We also aim to enhance the accuracy of error map predictions by considering multiple factors such as image content, distortion levels, and distortion types.
 By detecting both the presence and evaluating the magnitude of visible distortion in each pixel, we aim to ensure that the metric predictions more accurately reflect the probability of a human observer detecting differences between a pair of images.
 In this regard, there have been several efforts toward incorporating the perceptual aspects of human vision, specifically visual masking \cite{legge1980field,foley94human,wilson1984modified}, into FR-IQM methods \cite{lubin1995visual,Daly93,mantiuk2011hdr,mantiuk2021fovvideovdp}.
-In simple words, visual masking refers to the phenomenon in which certain parts of an image (in our application: distortions) may be less visible to the viewer due to the presence of other visual elements in the same image.
+In simple words, visual masking refers to the phenomenon in which certain components of an image (in our application, distortions) may be less visible to the viewer due to the presence of other visual elements in the same image.
 Visual masking can affect image quality perception, making some image distortions less visible to the viewer \cite{ferwerda1997model,zeng2020overview}.
 However, existing visual masking models are typically hand-crafted and struggle to generalize effectively across various distortion types.
 Although learning a visual masking model appears to be a natural solution, the lack of reliable ground truth data for visual masking makes direct supervision impractical.
-In this work, we propose a self-supervised approach to predict visual masking using a dataset of images featuring a variety of distortions of different magnitudes whose quality has been evaluated in the mean opinion scores (MOS) experiment with human subjects \cite{lin19}. \mycfigure{overview}{Our proposed visual masking approach for enhancing classic metrics such as MAE and SSIM (left) and learning-based metrics such as DISTS or LPIPS (right).
-For classic metrics, the input to our mask predictor network \maskgenerator are sRGB images, while for learning-based metrics, the inputs are the VGG features extracted from the images.
-We learn the visual masks in a self-supervised fashion by minimizing the difference between the metric final score and human scores collected from an FR-IQM dataset.} In summary, our work offers the following contributions: \begin{itemize} \item We propose a lightweight CNN that generates a mask for a given reference and distorted input pair.
+In this work, we propose a self-supervised approach to predict visual masking using a dataset of images featuring a variety of distortions of different magnitudes whose quality has been evaluated in the mean opinion scores (MOS) experiment with human subjects \cite{lin19}.
+In summary, our work offers the following contributions: \begin{itemize} \item We propose a lightweight CNN that generates a mask for a given reference and distorted input pair.
 The predicted mask acts as a per-pixel weight and, when multiplied with the inputs, greatly improves the performance of the existing FR-IQMs.
 The incorporation of our learned mask into any FR-IQM is seamless and demands minimal computational resources.
 While the CNN is trained specifically for each metric, it learns a generic masking model capable of identifying various types of distortions. \item We demonstrate that our masking model can be generalized to deep features and used as a per-layer feature map weight. \item Our solution significantly enhances the accuracy of quality prediction for FR-IQMs across various test datasets.
-Furthermore, it produces per-pixel error maps that visually align more closely with human perception compared to the original FR-IQMs. \end{itemize} We will make our code publicly available upon the paper's acceptance.
+Furthermore, it produces per-pixel error maps that visually align more closely with human perception compared to the original FR-IQMs. \item We show the potential application of our approach as a loss function for training image denoising and motion deblurring. \end{itemize} \mycfigure{overview}{Our proposed visual masking for enhancing classic metrics such as MAE and SSIM (left) and learning-based metrics such as DISTS or LPIPS (right).
+For classic metrics, the input to our mask predictor network \maskgenerator are sRGB images, while for learning-based metrics, the inputs are the VGG features extracted from the images.
+We learn the visual masks in a self-supervised fashion by minimizing the difference between the metric final score and human scores collected from an FR-IQM dataset.}